AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 </getHostedPaymentPageResponse>
 ```

 ## Step 2.
-Incorporate Accept Hosted form into your payment flow.
+Incorporate the Accept Hosted Form into Your Payment Flow

 In this step we will embed the payment form in a web page using an iframe and complete the payment transaction.